SKGleba/IMCUnlock/README.md

 - If you dont know which option you should pick - go for the 100MB one.
 - You should install IMCUnlock on a external storage device i.e sony mc or sd2vita, because the risk of softlocking the vita is high.
 - You can not use unofficial enso mods that are not listed as "supported".
-- I recommend doing a backup of pd0:
-- The 300MB storage is in reality a ~250MB one.
 - For a video "guide"/demonstration check out:
    - https://www.youtube.com/watch?v=UvpwwdN4IFQ
    - https://www.youtube.com/watch?v=eKRxQ_4bJVQ